AdobeDocs/journey-optimizer.en/help/using/building-journeys/entry-management.md

 * For non-recurring/"one-shot" journeys: the profile enters once and only once in the journey.

 * For recurring journeys: by default, all the profiles belonging to the audience enter the journey on each recurrence.
-They must finish the journey before they can re-enter in another occurrence.
+They must finish the journey before they can reenter in another occurrence.

 Two options are available for recurring Read audience journeys: